 The Sonata Hybrid offers seating for up to five passengers and 13.3 cubic feet of cargo space.

 Additionally, the Sonata now comes standard with Android Auto and Apple CarPlay, which allows the driver make calls, use maps, listen to music and access messages all on the car's seven-inch touch screen infotainment system (an eight-inch unit is option on top-spec cars).

 Trim Level Breakdown

-Every Sonata Hybrid model comes standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, active front head restrains, electronic brake-force distribution and brake assist.
+Every Sonata Hybrid model comes standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, active front head restraints, a rear-view camera, electronic brake-force distribution and brake assist.

 Buyers who opt for the Ultimate package on Limited models also get rear parking sensors, smart cruise control with start/stop, lane departure warning, forward collision warning and automatic high beam assist.